wolflu05/inventree-bulk-plugin/README.md

 You can define key/value pairs of inputs which you can later reference in your schema via `{inp.<key>}`.
 This is useful for [saved templates](#saved-templates).

+> :warning: This is currently not fully working - see [#10](https://github.com/wolflu05/inventree-bulk-plugin/issues/10)

 #### Settings

 - `Count from` - defines from where to start with counting numbers in dimensions.
 - `Leading zeros` - defines if it needs to add leading zeros to numbers to ensure consistent length.

+> :warning: These settings are currently not working - see [#18](https://github.com/wolflu05/inventree-bulk-plugin/issues/18)

 #### Templates